 When you can’t make your normal workout routine.

 - Do short bursts of activity.
 Raise your shopping bags like dumbbells while you wait to pay.
 Pop five squats while coffee brews.
 Jog in place for one minute while food is heating up.
-In the course of a day you might get back the 30-minute workout you couldn’t plan in.
+In a day you might get back the 30-minute workout you couldn’t plan in.

 - Play with the kids.
 If you’re celebrating with younger family members, keep them entertained.
 Even if you can’t play outside, you may burn more calories than you expect.
 According to Actively Northwest, enough “toddler squats” and “upside downs” in a day could work off a slice of pie.
 You can even make a game of it indoors: let your niece/son/younger cousin play your “trainer”.
 The kids will have fun and you’ll get a workout.